b-cell-immunology/sciReptor/INSTALLATION.md

 9. Update machine using `sudo yum update`
 10. Reboot
 11. Install additional repository and tools: `sudo yum install epel-release redhat-lsb kernel-devel gcc bzip2`
-12. If you are using a virtual machine, the next steps are recommended for better useability but not required.
+12. If you are using a virtual machine, the next steps are recommended for better usability but not required.
 If you are using a real machine, you can skip to step 18.
 13. Remove the old kernel package: `sudo yum erase kernel`
 14. To increase the screen resolution, edit /etc/default/grub and add `vga=0x347` to the `GRUB_CMDLINE_LINUX` line.